VenueDriver/Mechajira/README.md

 Using the example config.yml file above, mechajira-loop.js will iterate over the values under 'sites' to create three Tasks with the above properties, each one having a Summary of "Fix [site]"

+## Testing

+From the project folder, run the tests with:

+    ./node_modules/mocha/bin/mocha